Hardiness zones

 Propagation: Cutting

-Additional comments: An oft misunderstood tree.
-Mulberry is an incredibly adaptable tree to a diverse range of conditions including drought.
-It has an aggressive and invasive root system.
-Mulberry was frequently planted in the Phoenix area before the days of air conditioning when people valued trees for their cooling effect in the landscape.
-The pollen is highly allergenic to some people.
-Most municipalities restrict (or have banned outright) landscape use of mulberry to the planting of non-flowering forms.
-There are many named cultivars of various forms ranging from spreading to upright to small and pendulous like 'Chaparral'.
-For use as an ornamental tree, plant fruitless forms.
-Use fruiting forms as fruit tree.
+are many named cultivars of various shapes and forms ranging from spreading to upright to small and pendulous like 'Chaparral'.
+For use as an ornamental tree, plant fruitless clones.
+Use fruiting forms as backyard fruit trees.
 Great JAM!
 Note though that unripe fruit and milky sap from all parts have been reported to cause hallucinations and stomach upset.